Telecoms crash: Contrary view

 Paul Klemperer, Oxford University economics professor and adviser to the UK government in its 3G auction, has disputed whether the crash should be blamed on the auction rather than broader economic problems.
 While agreeing that the licence bidders may have been mistaken in bidding as high as they did, and that the money was a transfer from shareholders to the governments, he argued that the one off and up front sunk costs of the auction should have had no effect when considering the profitability of future investment and should not have significantly affected the future behaviour of the telecoms companies.
 He also notes that in the United Kingdom it was NTL Incorporated (which failed in its bid) which ended up in the most trouble financially, and questions whether the $100 billion cost of the auctions could explain the $700 billion drop in two years which was seen in the market capitalisation of the telecoms companies.
-The spectrum auctions were designed to extract the maximum for the government offering a lower number of licenses than potential bidders (just as the re-run auctions in the USA had). his had the effect of halting the money supply from the telco vendors, which in turn destroyed not only the R&D efforts, but ultimately damaged the telcom development companies as well.
+The spectrum auctions were designed to extract the maximum for the government offering a lower number of licenses than potential bidders (just as the re-run auctions in the USA had).
+This had the effect of halting the money supply from the telco vendors, which in turn destroyed not only the R&D efforts, but ultimately damaged the telcom development companies as well.
 20,000 workers in the UK lost jobs as a result of a government cash injection.